Affidavit: Man found Tiger Woods unconscious after SUV crash - WTMJ

 Associated Press

 ROLLING HILLS ESTATES, Calif.
-(AP) — A man found Tiger Woods unconscious in a mangled SUV after the golf star crashed the vehicle in Southern California, authorities said in court documents obtained Friday.
+(AP) — Tiger Woods was unconscious in a mangled SUV after he crashed the vehicle in Southern California last week, according to a court document that also revealed a nearby resident and not a sheriff’s deputy was first on the scene.

-Law enforcement has not previously disclosed that Woods had been unconscious following the crash.
-Officials had said earlier that the SUV had rolled over, though Schloegl’s description of the crash did not include that.

-The information came in a statement of probable cause requesting that a search warrant be approved for the Genesis SUV’s data recorder, known as a black box.
+The document was filed Tuesday in Los Angeles County Superior Court as part of a statement of probable cause requesting that a search warrant be approved for the 2021 Genesis GV80 SUV’s data recorder, known as a black box.
 Schloegl requested data from Feb.
 22 and Feb.
-23. The crash occurred around 7 a.m. on Feb.
 23.

 “I believe the data will explain how/why the collision occurred,” Schloegl wrote.

+Schloegl previously told USA Today that he did not seek a search warrant for Woods’ blood samples, which could be screened for drugs and alcohol.
+In 2017, Woods checked himself into a clinic for help dealing with prescription drug medication after a DUI charge in his home state of Florida.

-Sheriff’s representatives have declined to say what was discovered in the recorder.
+A judge approved the search warrant for the data recorder.
+Sheriff’s representatives have declined to say what they have found on it.

-“LASD is not releasing any further information at this time,” Deputy Du Busky, a spokesperson for the department, said in a statement on Friday.
+“LASD is not releasing any further information at this time,” department spokesman Deputy Shawn Du Busky said in a statement Friday.
 “The traffic collision investigation is ongoing and traffic investigators continue to work to determine the cause of the collision.”

-The man mentioned in the court documents did not immediately return requests for comment from The Associated Press.
+Deputies did not consult with the Los Angeles County District Attorney’s office regarding any search warrants in the Woods investigation, according to DA spokesman Greg Risling.

+Experts say police can ask prosecutors if there is enough probable cause to seek a warrant, noting that it would be typical to do so in motor vehicle cases when there aren’t immediate signs of impairment but a detective believes there is reason to obtain a blood sample.

-Woods was driving a 2021 GV80, made by the Hyundai luxury brand, as the tournament host of the Genesis Invitational at Riviera Country Club.
-The SUV went off a Los Angeles County road and crashed on a downhill stretch known for wrecks.
+He was driving an SUV loaned to him by the tournament when he struck a raised median around 7 a.m., crossed through two oncoming lanes and uprooted a tree.
+The crash occurred on a downhill stretch that police said is known for wrecks.

+Sheriff Alex Villanueva has said Woods was driving alone in good weather, there was no evidence of impairment, and the crash was “purely an accident.”
+However, depending on what is found on the data recorder, Woods could face a misdemeanor driving charge or a traffic citation.

-Dr. Andre Campbell, a trauma surgeon at Zuckerberg San Francisco General Hospital and Trauma Center, said it’s not unusual for patients in major vehicle crashes to lose consciousness or suffer memory lapses — especially if they sustained head injuries.
+Dr. Andre Campbell, a trauma surgeon at Zuckerberg San Francisco General Hospital and Trauma Center, said it’s not unusual for patients in major vehicle crashes to lose consciousness or experience memory lapses.

+“A lot of times people will tell you, ‘I don’t remember what happened,’ ” he said, adding the memory loss may never return.

 “This is a credit to modern engineering, really, that he’s alive,” said Campbell, who is not involved in Woods’ treatment and spoke generally about trauma patients.

-Schloegl previously told USA Today that he did not seek a search warrant for Woods’ blood samples, which could be screened for drugs and alcohol.

-In 2017, Woods checked himself into a clinic for help dealing with prescription drug medication after a DUI charge in Florida.

-The crash injured Woods’ right leg, requiring a lengthy surgery to stabilize shattered tibia and fibula bones in his right leg.
+The crash injured Woods’ right leg, requiring a lengthy surgery to stabilize shattered tibia and fibula bones.
 A combination of screws and pins were used for injuries in the ankle and foot.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.